Dev.Chan64's Blog

 The entire system was configured to reflect sensor and state messages from ROS-based robots in real-time on the control server and UI through a NATS-based cluster messaging structure.

-Additionally, the serverless event processing flow (Lambda style) was implemented by porting it to a Kubeless-based FaaS structure.
+Additionally, the serverless event processing flow (Lambda-style) was implemented by transplanting it into a Kubeless-based FaaS structure.

 Architecture Diagram